Feyerabend/cc/ch06/addition/algebra/README.md

 You don't need to rewrite everything.
 Start small:

 1. *Pick one critical module* (e.g., payment processing)
-2. *Extract its specification* (document current behavior formally)
+2. *Extract its specification* (document current behaviour formally)
 3. *Generate tests from spec* (find bugs in existing code!)
 4. *Refactor toward spec* (incrementally fix discrepancies)
 5. *New features use spec-first* (from now on)